mhbeals/mhwood.github.io/aims.md

+---
+layout: page
+title: Our Aims and Objectives
+subtitle:
+use-site-title: true
+---

 The *Atlas* aims to facilitate more historically informed understandings of digitised newspapers for researchers across disciplines.
 The nineteenth-century newspaper was a messy object, filled with an